Aconcagua Gear List

 Diver or synthetic shirt

-Soft-shell jacket
+Softshell jacket

 Wind shell

-3rd layer | 2 jackets
+3rd layer | Shell & Parka

-The Parka is the most important garment of the third layer, it can be combined with any of the other two options, and must fulfill the 3 functions:
+The Parka is the most important garment of the third Layer; it can be combined with any of the other two options and must fulfill the 3 functions:

 - Coat (feather)